Ortus-Solutions/commandbox-tests/multi-site-wildcard-bindings/Readme.md

 # Multi Site with Wildcard bindings

-Test all the possible ways hostnames can be bound with wildcards
+Test all the possible ways hostnames can be bound, including exact match, starts-with wildcard, ends-with wildcard, and regex matching of host name.

 ## Setup